ansible/awx-operator/roles/backup/README.md

 This role will automatically create a pvc using a Storage Class if provided:

 ```
-tower_backup_storage_class: 'standard'
+backup_storage_class: 'standard'
-tower_backup_size: '20Gi'
+backup_storage_requirements: '20Gi'
 ```

 By default, the backup pvc will be created in the same namespace the awxbackup object is created in.
-If you want your backup to be stored in a specific namespace, you can do so by specifying `tower_backup_pvc_namespace`.
+If you want your backup to be stored in a specific namespace, you can do so by specifying `backup_pvc_namespace`.
 Keep in mind that you will need to provide the same namespace when restoring.

 ```
-tower_backup_pvc_namespace: 'custom-namespace'
+backup_pvc_namespace: 'custom-namespace'
 ```

 If a custom postgres configuration secret was used when deploying AWX, it will automatically be used by the backup role.